rinevard/SnakeDRL/README.md

     At first I tried to represent the state with a tensor whose shape is (channels, grid_width, grid_height) and use CNN as the model, but the agent seems to learn nothing.
 Probably the reason is that there are too many states for the agent.

     Update (2024.9.2)
     I tried training a CNN-based agent again and found that it is feasible.
-I trained a CNN-based agent on a 10x10 grid, and after about 1000 episodes of training, it could score around 25 points (averaged over 100 simulation rounds).
-In comparison, after about 1000 episodes of training, MLP-agent could score around 27 points.
+I trained a CNN-based agent on a 10x10 grid, and after about 1500 episodes of training, it could score around 30 points (averaged over 100 simulation rounds).
+In comparison, after about 1500 episodes of training, the MLP-based agent could score around 30 points as well.
+Furthermore, the CNN-based agent produced greater variance in scores compared to the MLP-based agent.
+The CNN-based agent sometimes kept circling around the food and did nothing.
+I guess that's because its tensor representation of state doesn't include 'time' (for the MLP-agent, 'time' is represented as 'steps_of_do_nothing').

     However, the training speed was significantly slower than training an MLP-based agent.
-Additionally, I was using a lightweight laptop with integrated graphics, and I trained the MLP agent on the local CPU.
+I was using a laptop with integrated graphics, and I trained the MLP agent on the local CPU.
 Training a CNN-based agent on the CPU was too slow, so I trained the CNN-based agent on GPU using Google Colab.

 3. Any other resources about teaching AI to play Snake?